kurtosis-tech/kurtosis/docs/docs/quickstart.md

 #### With Kurtosis
 By contrast, Kurtosis Starlark scripts can use data as a first-class primitive and sequence tasks such as `pg_restore` into the plan.

-Let's see it in action, and we'll explain what's happening afterwards.
+Let's see it in action, and we'll explain what's happening after.

-First, in your working directory (`kurtosis-quickstart`), next to your `main.star` file, create a file called `kurtosis.yml` with the following contents:
+First, create a file called kurtosis.yml in your working directory (kurtosis-quickstart), next to your main.star file, with the following contents:

 ```bash
 name: "github.com/john-snow/kurtosis-quickstart"